Call Today 866.856.4580

 How many solar panels do I need for an average size home?

-The average American home typically needs between 16 and 20 solar panels.
-That is based on average electrical use of 893 KWH each month.
+The average American home typically needs between 15 and 20 solar panels.
+That is based on average electrical use of 10,716 kWh annually.
 However, that figure may not match your needs because it depends on your energy needs.
 The size of your home, location, and many other factors play a role.

 How many solar panels are needed for an 800 sq ft home?